Power in logarithm

 This rule will help us eliminate long and cumbersome expressions later on, so remember it.

-Exercises where the logarithm appears in an exponent usually come as an equation.
+Exercises where the logarithm appears in an exponent usually take the form of an equation.

 Solution methods: